Your first choice is Gulliver’s Travels by Jonathan Swift.

 Hmm.
-I was brought up by two smokers in the 1970s in Britain – I think you knew my father.
-Anyway, he smoked in a way that most middle-class parents now wouldn’t around young children and babies.
+I was brought up by two smokers in the 1970s in Britain.
+My father smoked in a way that most middle-class parents now wouldn’t around young children and babies.
 That strikes me as a very good thing.
 Progress.

 Yes.
 One is comic satire and the other is tragicomic satire.

 Let’s start with the comic.